hugoalh-studio/regular-expression-constructor-nodejs/README.md

 ): RegExp

 interface RegularExpressionConstructorFlags {
-  boundary?: boolean = false,
-  caseInsensitive?: boolean = false, exactly?: boolean = false, global?: boolean = false, multipleLine?: boolean = false, sticky?: boolean = false
+  boundary?: boolean = false,// Add word boundary assertions at the start and end of the pattern. caseInsensitive?: boolean = false, exactly?: boolean = false,// Add begin and end line assertions at the start and end of the pattern. global?: boolean = false, multipleLine?: boolean = false, sticky?: boolean = false